shohei-kojima/MEGAnE/README.md

 # About MEGAnE
+**MEGAnE**, **M**obile **E**lement search and **G**enotyping **An**alysis **E**nvironment, identifies and genotypes polymorphic mobile elements from short-read whole genome shotgun sequencing data (WGS).
+The current version does not support whole exome sequencing data nor is it tuned to detect somatic polymorphisms.
+The initial release of MEGAnE officially supports human and mouse datasets.
+However, we designed MEGAnE to allow analysis of other species, if the end user provides repeat library (e.g. consensus sequences from RepBase or Dfam).

 # Installation
 MEGAnE can be available as Docker and Singularity containers.
 We highly recommend to use such containers.